derekgrove/current_leak_plotter/README.md

 clone the repository to whatever working area you'd like, this project is all self contained in one folder.

-There is only one dependency for simplicity, `matplotlib`.
+There are only two dependencies for simplicity, `matplotlib` and `mplcursors`.
 This is also written for python 3.

 If you have conda or mamba installed then simply do: